Licence and registration application information for companies that deal in precursor chemicals.

-Following the adoption of the 2000-04 EU action plan on drugs, the European Commission organised an assessment of the control system of trade in drug precursors.
+Following the adoption of the 2000 to 2004 EU action plan on drugs, the European Commission organised an assessment of the control system of trade in drug precursors.
 It considered it necessary to extend monitoring requirements to operators trading with non-EU countries, to introduce a common approach to procedures for granting licences and to strengthen customs monitoring requirements.

 The aim of current legislation in this area is to apply Article 12 of the United Nations Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances, adopted in Vienna on 19 December 1988, which concerns trade in such substances.